FrederickVI/NickChange/README.md

 # NickChange
-Changes user nickname on private message or resets it
+Changes user nickname or resets it.
+Only works in DMs